 You have your product, your business plan, and maybe even some prospective buyers.
 Now it’s time to take the next step.
 To sell your product in a store or online, you could be looking for a barcode, a GS1 Company Prefix, a Global Trade Item Number® (GTIN®), a U.P.C., or a GTIN-14.

-The number in a U.P.C.
-Barcode (called a GTIN) is typically 12 digits long.
+The number in a U.P.C. barcode (called a GTIN) is typically 12 digits long.
 It starts with your U.P.C.
 Company Prefix and ends with a check digit.
-The numbers between these two are item reference numbers that you will assign to your products.
+The numbers between the U.P.C.
+Company Prefix and the check digit are the item reference numbers that you will assign to your products.

-U.P.C.
-Company Prefix length determines how many U.P.C Barcodes you can create.
+GTIN-12 Digit SetupThe U.P.C.
+Company Prefix length determines how many U.P.C. barcodes you can create.

 A GS1 Company Prefix comes in five different “capacities” that allow you to create as few as 10 unique items and as many as 100,000 unique items.
 Our pricing schedule is based on the number of unique items that you need to identify.
 Your Initial Fee licenses the Company Prefix to you for one year.
 After that, you’ll pay the Annual Renewal Fee to continue using the licensed Company Prefix for your barcodes and product identification.

 *If you need to identify locations, use the same table for pricing.

 1.3 Fill Out Our Online Application